What Is Stock Rotation? Methods, Use Cases, and Best Practices Explained

 March 26, 2024

-What is Stock Rotation?
+What Is Stock Rotation?

 Stock rotation, also known as “First-In, First-Out (FIFO)”, is the practice of prioritizing the sale of older inventory before introducing newer products.
 Think of it like keeping your pantry organized—you wouldn’t want to reach for expired food while fresh items sit untouched on the shelf.
 The same principle applies to your ecommerce business.
 The FIFO stock rotation inventory management technique can greatly improve your operational efficiency.